tzatko/dotfiles/README.md

 Suggestions/improvements
 [welcome](https://github.com/jooray/dotfiles/issues)!

-## Improvements from Matthias's dotfiles
+## Improvements and changes from Matthias's dotfiles

 * Customization for my needs (e.g. not using Sublime Text, going easy on some osx defaults)
 * Should work on Linux as well